lbannan/next-gen-qgis-workshop/README.md

 To get started with the workshop, follow these steps:

-1. Review the workshop agenda(#agenda) and PowerPoint(#powerpoint) which covers the basics of GIS and spatial data.
+1. Review the workshop agenda(#workshop-agenda) and PowerPoint slides which cover the basics of GIS and spatial data.
 2. Download QGIS and the sample data from downloads(#downloads).
 3. Complete workshop 'worksheet' exercises found in the downloads(#downloads) folder.
 4. Continue your GIS journey by exploring the additional resources provided in Further Resources(#further-resources).